Interview with Netflix’s One Piece Composers Sonya Belousova and Giona Ostinelli

 Sonya: I think it was December 2021.
 I think you’re right.
 So it was so long ago by now, and that video got everybody really excited.
 And from there on, we were immediately on board.
 But funnily enough, all those concepts that we outlined in that video and the themes that we came up with, because we actually even wrote specific themes for the video and performed that theme on different instruments, representing our characters, all those concepts, now that we are done with the soundtrack, it’s about to come out.
 They all remained 100% true in the final product.

-Interview with Netflixs One Piece Composers Sonya Belousova studio
+Interview With Netflixs One Piece Composers Sonya Belousova Studio

 Pictured: Giona Ostinelli (Left) and Sonya Belousova (right) the composers of One Piece – Netflix